mcclure/magus-tutorial/index.md

 1. Install [Ubuntu for Linux for Windows](https://ubuntu.com/tutorials/ubuntu-on-windows#3-enable-wsl).

 2. Check out [https://github.com/pingdynasty/OpenWare](https://github.com/pingdynasty/OpenWare) with Ubuntu for Linux git.
-For these instructions you'll need the "develop" branch.
-You can do this with:
+For these instructions you'll need the "develop" branch, and you'll want to "recurse submodules".
+You can do all this with:

-        git clone -b develop https://github.com/pingdynasty/OpenWare.git
+        git clone --recursive -b develop git@github.com:pingdynasty/OpenWare.git

+    - Did it say something about "permisison denied (publickey)"?
+Unfortunately, because we're using submodules, you'll need to have a GitHub account and you'll need to set up "ssh keys".
+You can sign up for GitHub [here](https://github.com/join), and you can find the instructions for setting up an ssh key [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+(Note because we're using Ubuntu for Windows, you'll want to follow the Linux instructions, but when they tell you to use xclip, don't do that-- instead, run `clip.exe < ~/.ssh/id_rsa.pub`.)

-    - Below I'll call the directory you checked this out to `$OPENWARE_DIR`.
+    - Below I'll call the directory you checked OpenWare out to `$OPENWARE_DIR`.
 You can save that to a shell variable by `cd`ing into the checkout directory and running ```export OPENWARE_DIR=`pwd` ```.

 3. In Ubuntu for Windows, install gcc for 32-bit embedded ARM (with `sudo apt install gcc-arm-none-eabi`)